Brest, Belarus: Interwar Poland

-Following the Polish–Soviet War Brest became part of the Second Polish Republic, with borders formally recognized by the Treaty of Riga of 1921.
-It was renamed Brześć nad Bugiem on 20 March 1923 (Brest on the Bug) in Poland, and named the capital of the Polesie Voivodeship in accordance with the pre-1795 tradition.
 In the twenty years of Poland's sovereignty, of the total of 36 brand new schools established in the city, there were ten public, and five private Jewish schools inaugurated, with Yiddish and Hebrew as the language of instruction.
 The first-ever Jewish school in Brześć history opened in 1920, almost immediately after Poland's return to independence.
 In 1936 Jews constituted 41.3% of the Brześć population or 21,518 citizens.
 Some 80.3% of private enterprises were run by Jews.
-The Polish Army troops of the 9th Military District along with its headquarters were stationed in Brest Fortress.
+The Polish Army troops of the 9th Military District along with its headquarters were stationed in Brześć Fortress.